Jun 05,2024

 The “bomb” aspect of a bath bomb is the fizziness.
 But what’s going on in those spheres that make them so fizzy?
 Two of the key ingredients to a bath bomb are citric acid and sodium bicarbonate.
 You might also know sodium bicarbonate by its more common name, baking soda.
 These two ingredients are what cause the impressive and delightful fizz when the bath bomb enters the water.

-How to use bath bombs correctly
+How to use Bath Bombs Correctly

-2, Make sure you don't fill your tub straight to the top—you could lose some of your beautiful bath bomb water when you get in.
+2. Don't fill your tub straight to the top—you could lose some of your beautiful bath bomb water when you get in.

 Bath Bombs: An Eco-Friendly Indulgence or Environmental Hazard?